Dhirajmahto/Calculator/README.md

 Responsive Design: Works perfectly on mobile and desktop devices.
 Error Handling: Displays "Error" for invalid operations like division by zero.
 Modern Design: Stylish UI with hover and active effects for buttons.

+🛠 Technologies Used
+HTML5 for structuring the calculator layout.
+CSS3 for styling, responsive design, and modern UI effects.
+JavaScript for implementing calculator logic and interactions.